Back to California

 Embodied Carbon

-The amount of carbon dioxide that is produced during the making, transporting, and using up of building materials.
+The amount of carbon dioxide produced during the making and transporting of a product.

 Cost Parity